yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 ## Performance and Gotchas

-Initiating a foreign actions is likely to be expensive.
+Initiating a foreign action is likely to be expensive.
 They have to be encoded as request packets, serialized as JSON, sent to Kotlin/the JVM, decoded there, and evaluated in Kotlin/JVM using slow reflective mechanisms.
 The results then have to go through this entire process in reverse in order to return a value to Python.

 However, code running in Kotlin/the JVM is also likely to be much faster than code running in Python.
 The danger is in wasting lots of time bouncing back and forth just to exchange small amounts of data.